Vegan beauty 2021 - Everything you need to know

 Hidden animal ingredients like natural musk, civet, castoreum and ambergris are all animal by-products and could be lurking right under your nose in your regular fragrance.

-However, Floral Street have not only made a pledge to be super sustainable – but are also vegan and cruelty free, and accredited by PETA.
+However, Floral Street has not only made a pledge to be super sustainable – but are also vegan- and cruelty-free, and accredited by PETA.

 Plus, all they’re fragrances are all so alluring, you’ll be spoilt for choice.
-Check out the Electric Rhubarb – a gourmande, sparkling scent with 5% of sales going to the RHS to support a greener future.
+Check out the Electric Rhubarb – a gourmande, sparkling scent that supports a greener future through the RHS.

 Electric Rhubarb Eau de Parfum, £60 - click here